 It is also more cost-effective for the employees as they do not have to spend money and time commuting to the workplace.

-Again, this aspect saves businesses more money as they no longer need to arrange their employees’ commute.
+Again, this aspect saves businesses more money as they no longer need to arrange their employees' commutes.

 Improved Quality of Life

-Remote working has now become extremely important for employees as they control their own work environment.
+Remote working has now become extremely important for employees as they control their own business environment.

 This increases their satisfaction and productivity levels as they work comfortably from their home and not from a busy office which can sometimes be distracting.